aboderinsamuel/hidden/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve closedNote
+about: Something's broken?
+Let me know so I can fix it
 title: '[BUG] '
 labels: bug
 assignees: ''
 ---

-## 🐛 Bug Description
+## 🐛 What's Wrong?
-A clear and concise description of what the bug is.
+Tell me what's not working.
+Be as detailed as you can!

-## 🔄 Steps to Reproduce
+## 🔄 How to Make It Happen Again
+Help me recreate the bug:
-1. Go to '...'
+1. I went to '...'
-2. Click on '...'
+2. Then I clicked '...'
-3. Scroll down to '...'
+3. And then '...'
-4. See error
+4. That's when I saw the error

-## ✅ Expected Behavior
+## ✅ What You Expected
-A clear and concise description of what you expected to happen.
+What did you think would happen?

-## ❌ Actual Behavior
+## ❌ What Actually Happened
-What actually happened instead.
+What happened instead?

-## 📸 Screenshots
+## 📸 Screenshots or Videos
-If applicable, add screenshots to help explain your problem.
+If you can grab a screenshot or screen recording, that helps a LOT.
+Phone camera pic works too!

-## 💻 Environment
+## 💻 Your Setup
-- **OS**: [e.g. Windows 11, macOS Sonoma, Ubuntu 22.04]
-- **Browser**: [e.g. Chrome 120, Firefox 121, Safari 17]
+Help me understand your environment:
-- **Device**: [e.g. Desktop, iPhone 14, Samsung Galaxy S23]
+- **Device**: [e.g. My laptop, iPhone 14, Samsung Galaxy]
+- **Browser**: [e.g. Chrome, Safari, Firefox]
+- **OS**: [e.g. Windows 11, macOS, Android]
-- **closedNote Version**: [e.g. v0.1, or latest from main branch]
+- **Version**: [e.g. v0.1, or just say "latest"]

-## 📝 Additional Context
+## 📝 Anything Else?
-Add any other context about the problem here (e.g., console errors, network issues, etc.)
+Any console errors?
+Does it only happen sometimes?
+Any other weird behavior?

-## 🔗 Related Issues
+## 🔗 Related?
-Link to any related issues if applicable.
+Is this similar to another issue you've seen?
+Link it here if you know.